software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 14
 >
 > Implement a GET `/api/quizzes/{id}/questions` endpoint for _getting the questions of a quiz by id_.
-Implement similar error handling as with the second endpoint as with the previous endpoint.
+Implement similar error handling as with the previous endpoint.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.